ResursBank/ResursBank.github.io/docs/development/api-types/formelement.md

 # formElement
-Created by Benny, last modified on 2017-02-27

 The detailed specification of the form element.
-While new form elements might pop up, [we have a few which you can look out for](concepts-and-domain) (if you happen to have the data the form element requests, or need the data from a particular form element).
+While new form elements might pop up (if you happen to have the data the form element requests, or need the data from a particular form element).

 # Attributes